yshavit/llm-notes/book/03-The-LLM/05-putting-it-together.md

 🎉
 :::

 Pause for a moment.
 This is a milestone.
 You now basically understand how LLM inference works.
+The rest of this chapter is just about real-world refinements to this fundamental model.

 ## Stacking transformer blocks